 Marijuana’s THC content is usually between 10 and 15 percent; but hemp must have a THC content of 0.3 percent or less to be legal.
 At this level, cannabis has no intoxicating effect, for people or dogs.
 Hemp is higher in CBD, the substance that provides the therapeutic effects through the Endocannabinoid System (ECS) present in all mammals.

-How Do Humans and Canine Endocannabinoid Systems differ?
+How Do Human & Canine Endocannabinoid Systems Differ?

-The purpose of the endocannabinoid systemin mammals is to maintain homeostasis within the body.
+The purpose of the Endocannabinoid System in mammals is to maintain homeostasis within the body.
 It’s logical to consider using cannabis as preventative medicine much in the same way that a person would take a daily multivitamin–to maintain proper eating, sleeping and repair & restorative functions.
-CBD from hemp balances these inter-connected biological systems.
+CBD from full spectrum hemp balances these inter-connected biological systems.

 Cannabis Oil For Dogs